OpenBazaar/official_site/_posts/blog/2018-09-10/2018-09-10-the-beginners-guide-to-decentralization.markdown

 > **A decentralized political system** is one where no person or organization has the ability to govern everyone else.
 A completely decentralized political system would be an anarchy (absence of a governing structure).
 Modern democratic systems have some elements of decentralization, where participants in the system do have some control over the decision-making process and there are multiple organizations which exist to ensure power doesn’t become centralized within one portion of the government.

 > **A decentralized computer network** is a system where the computers talk directly to each other and there is no central point of control.
 Most online platforms today work by having a lot of computers called servers that their users are forced to connect to if they want to use the service.
 They are centralized and completely control the system.
-A decentralized computer network has no central servers that control access to the network; each users’ computer connects directly to other users’ computers, making a network of computers that no one controls.
+A decentralized computer network has no central servers that control access to the network: each users’ computer connects directly to other users’ computers, making a network of computers that no one controls.
 OpenBazaar is such a network, as are networks like Bitcoin and Bittorrent.

 This image shows what a decentralized system looks like.
 The participants in the system are equal and connect with each other instead of depending on a central party.

 ![Visual model of a decentralized network](Decentralized-network.png "Visual model of a decentralized network") *Decentralized network with no center*

 Decentralized systems are _permissionless_.
-Since no one controls the system, there’s no one to stop people from joining or forcing them to leave.
+Since no one controls the system, there’s no one who can stop people from joining it nor force them to leave.
 You can join or leave the OpenBazaar or Bitcoin networks anytime you want to.

 Decentralization has its benefits.
 There are no gatekeepers preventing you from doing what you want to do.
 Decentralized systems offer more freedom than centralized systems.
 There is no single point of failure which makes decentralized systems more resilient.
 Since there’s no one in charge there is no one that everyone depends on.